Nick Fortes Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.
+- The Cubs pitching staff ranks seventh in the league with a collective 9.5 strikeouts per nine innings.

-- The Cubs have a 3.35 team ERA that ranks fourth among all league pitching staffs.
+- The Cubs have the eighth-ranked team ERA among all MLB pitching staffs (3.50).

-- The Cubs allow the sixth-fewest home runs in baseball (23 total, one per game).
+- Cubs pitchers combine to surrender 23 home runs (0.9 per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.